You may not think it matters much, but this can have some long lasting effects, well into their adulthood.

 Also, think of this…

-When kids (or young adults) first try cigarettes, yes, it has a lot to do with pressure from other people their age.
+When young adults first try cigarettes, yes, it has a lot to do with peer pressure from other people their age.
 That is just a part of growing up.